shwet46/VoiceCare/README.md

 </p>

 <p align="left">
   VoiceCare is an AI-powered platform for independent living, offering smooth voice-first onboarding, multilingual support, and friendly conversation.
 It provides personalized reminders, health monitoring, and instant emergency detection with calm guidance.
 Caregivers and family receive real-time updates, while multi-agent intelligence adapts to each user.
-Works offline and syncs securely when connected.
 </p>
 <p align="left">
   It <b> supports multiple languages</b>, and adapts intelligently to each user.